malgosielska/plantie-backend/README.md

-# Plant Disease Detection API
+# Plantie - Plant Disease Detection API

 This is a FastAPI application for plant disease detection using machine learning.
 The backend leverages a Convolutional Neural Network (CNN) model to classify plant diseases based on images.